chabs/currency_conversion_proj/README.md

 - Add support for configuration-driven pipeline execution
 - Enhance API integration with circuit breaker patterns
 - Develop automated data quality reporting dashboard
-- Update to the CREATE_tables.sql execution within the PySpark notebook is required

 ## Known Limitations
 - Foreign key constraints temporarily disabled during data loading (requires merge strategy implementation)
-- DDL execution limitations through Spark: originally implemented IF NOT EXISTS...
-CREATE TABLE but this is not possible for Spark.
-Altered the implementation to what currently exists.
-The alternative option would have been to use the PyODBC library.
 - Hard-coded validation rules require parameterisation
 - Assert statements require kernel restart for proper function when the .env file is changed.
-- The create tables SQL statements are being executed successfully as part of the setup pipeline but they are not showing in the database.
-Requires investigation.

 ## Technical Dependencies
 - PySpark (distributed data processing)